processing/p5.js/developer_docs/project_wrapups/adilrabbani_gsoc_2018.md

 ### Other minor contributions

-Fixed a minor issue with triangle stroke in 2D mode. [#3075](https://github.com/processing/p5.js/pull/3075) closing [#3065](https://github.com/processing/p5.js/issues/3065).
+Fixed a minor issue with triangle stroke in 2D mode [#3075](https://github.com/processing/p5.js/pull/3075) closing [#3065](https://github.com/processing/p5.js/issues/3065).
-Ported some examples from Processing to p5.js. [#242](https://github.com/processing/p5.js-website/pull/242)
+Ported some examples from Processing to p5.js [#242](https://github.com/processing/p5.js-website/pull/242).

 ## Support
 Any questions pertaining to this project may be addressed via Issues on the [p5.js repository](https://github.com/processing/p5.js).
 Simply create a new Issue and either assign or tag me in the conversation with @adilrabbani.
 For anything else, don't hesitate to get in touch at 14bscsarabbani@seecs.edu.pk!